Azure-Samples/cosmos-aks-samples/Bicep/README.md

 7. A Key Vault to store secure keys
 8. A Log Analytics Workspace (optional)

+### Securing the Cosmos DB account

 You can configure the Azure Cosmos DB account to:

-1. Allow access only from a specific subnet of a virtual network (VNET) or make it accessible from any source.
+1. Allow access only from a specific subnet of a virtual network (VNET) **or** make it accessible from any source.
-2. Authorize request accompanied by a valid authorization token or restrict access using RBAC and Managed Identity.
+2. Authorize request accompanied by a valid authorization token **or** restrict access using RBAC and Managed Identity.

 This deployment uses the following best practices to enhance security of the Azure Cosmos DB account

 1. Limits access to the subnet by [configuring a virtual network service endpoint](https://docs.microsoft.com/azure/cosmos-db/how-to-configure-vnet-service-endpoint).
 2. Set disableLocalAuth = true in the databaseAccount resource to [enforce RBAC as the only authentication method](https://docs.microsoft.com//azure/cosmos-db/how-to-setup-rbac#disable-local-auth).

-Refer to the comments in Bicep\modules\cosmos\cosmos.bicep, and Bicep\modules\vnet\vnet.bicep files and edit these files as required to remove the above mentioned restrictions.
+Refer to the comments in *Bicep\modules\cosmos\cosmos.bicep*, and *Bicep\modules\vnet\vnet.bicep* files and edit these files as required to remove the above mentioned restrictions.

 ## Deploy infrastructure with Bicep